21 inch Smallmouth

 All fish pictured were caught and released during the 2020 season

 The average smallie is about 2 pounds but you will find the 3 to 4 pounder not that unusual.
 Of course, we have our big fish stories with some over 6 pounds.

 Largemouth BassCrawford and Pocomoonshine can provide outstanding largemouth bass fishing.
 The fish average 3 pounds but can go as high as 8 pounds and can be caught for our entire season.
 There is also good smallmouth fishing.

 Landlocked SalmonThe waters from West Grand and Big Lake watersheds drain down through a relatively narrow channel near the east end of Long Lake.
 It is through these narrows, just in front of Long Lake camps, that significant number of landlocked salmon pass each May.
 During September and October, as the waters cool, salmon once again journey through the Long Lake narrows and the spectacular fall foliage makes this a truly special fishing experience.

 Grand Lake Stream offers river fishing for landlocked salmon as well as brook trout.
 From the third week of May through June, two to three pound salmon are common.
 This is a dam controlled area and fly fishing only.

-Our FacilitiesAt Long Lake, we have our own boat launch and docking facilities with electricity.
-You may bring your own boat or rent one of our boats--14 - 15 foot aluminum with 8 horsepower motors.
+We have our own boat launch and docking facilities with electricity.
+You may bring your own boat or rent one of our boats--14 - 16 foot aluminum with 8 horsepower motors.